microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-add-customproperty.md

 Add custom property to a fileStorageContainer.

-The application calling this API must have permission to write to fileStorageContainer of the containerType the fileStoreageContainer belongs to.
+The application calling this API must have write permission to fileStorageContainers of the containerType the fileStoreageContainer belongs to.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).